ono-max/line-bot-letter/README.md

 ## Description

-This is created for distribution so that normal user can use.
-This application allows user to select specific folder such that month and days.
-This application allows user to create folder for saving in folder that you select.
+This allows user to create the image of letter through the chat.

-## Demo
+## Language, Library

+Python, Flask

 ## Requirement